hanayashiki/blog/blogs/028-notes-on-async-rust.md

       2. If `T` is not `Send`,
          1. See: https://stackoverflow.com/questions/41909811/why-does-arct-require-t-to-be-both-send-and-sync-in-order-to-be-send
-         2. TDLR: `Arc<T>` might move the underlying `T` among threads in the following situations:
+         2. TLDR: `Arc<T>` might move the underlying `T` among threads in the following situations:
             1. `drop`
             2. [`try_unwrap`](https://doc.rust-lang.org/std/sync/struct.Arc.html#method.try_unwrap)

 4. Notes of using `Arc<T>`:
-   1. `Arc<T>` does not powers you with `Send + Sync + 'static` (which is generally desired in async Rust).
+   1. `Arc<T>` does not power you with `Send + Sync + 'static` (which is generally desired in async Rust).
 You need to ensure T is `Send + Sync + 'static` by iteself.
    2. `Arc<T>` is generally used to hold "injected services" into your APIs.
-   3. A plain static' `T` is not really useful, since services cannot stay bitwise the same shared by all threads.
+   3. A plain static `T` is not really useful, since services cannot stay bitwise the same shared by all threads.
 For example, if you are using a db service, it needs to maintain a mutating connection pool while providing a `&self` interface.
-Actually the frameworks only allow us to have `&self` access to the context, so the handlign of interior mutability is on our own.
+Actually the frameworks only allow us to have `&self` access to the context, so the handling of interior mutability is on our own.